Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 **1. Site navigation**

-- I checked the site dropdown menu was working correcting by starting on the homepage and navigating around the site from and to every screen the user would be faced with.
+- I checked the site dropdown menu was working correcting by starting on the home-page and navigating around the site from and to every screen the user would be faced with.
-- I checked the scroll navigation arrows on the homepage were working by clicking through each section one by one.
+- I checked the scroll navigation arrows on the home-page was working by clicking through each section one by one.
 - Links to external social platforms were checked by ensuring when clicked that the user would be navigated to the site based on the icon.

 **2. Score countdown function**

-- To check the score count was adding and subtracting correctly depending on the users selected answer, I clicked 'START QUIZ' and went on to click an answer correctly and then one incorrectly.
-10 points were added for the first, and minus 5 for the second so I knew it was working correctly.
+- To check the score count was adding and subtracting correctly depending on the user's selected answer, I clicked 'START QUIZ' and went on to click a right answer and then a wrong.
+Ten points were added for the first, and minus five for the second so I knew it was working correctly.

 **3. Question counter function**

-- To make sure the question counter was increasing by 1 everytime the user moved onto a different question I started the game and checked the value after each time a new question was given.
+- To make sure the question counter was increasing by one every time the user moved onto a different question I started the game and checked the value after each time a new question was given.
 This moved up by one each time so I knew this function was working well.

 **4. Timer countdown and animation**
-  - The countdown timer starts at 30s and decreasing by 1 every second until the timer hits zero and the game ends.
-The game end popup always popped up when the timer reached 0 which showed it was functioning correctly.
+  - The countdown timer starts at thirty, decreasing by one every second until the timer hits zero and the game ends.
+The game end pop-up always popped up when the timer reached zero which showed it was functioning as it should be.

 **5. Toggle function**
-  - To check the toggle was working i started the game and clicked the button once to hide the question then again to see if the question reappeared.
+  - To check the toggle was working I started the game and clicked the button once to hide the question then again to see if the question reappeared.
 And it did.
+This was tested throughout multiple questions.

 **6. Shuffled questions**
-  - I played the quiz multiple times to ensure that each time the questions that appeared were different and also that none were repeated more than once.
-This was indeed the case so i know the shuffled questions function was working correctly.
+  - I played the quiz multiple times to ensure that each time the questions appeared they were different and also that none were repeated more than once.
+This was indeed the case so I knew the shuffled question maths was working correctly.

 **7. Sending email via contact form using emailJS**
-  - I added an alert on my js file for when a message was sent with success.
+  - I added an alert on my javascript file for when a message was sent with success.
-  - I filled out the contact form and sent myself a message multiple times to see if I recieved it to my gmail account, which I did.
+  - I filled out the contact form and sent myself a message multiple times to see if I received it to my Gmail account, which I did.

 **8. Leaderboard name and score input**
   - To ensure the names and scores were adding correctly to the leaderboard I played multiple times to see if the name and score matched correctly.
-  - I also played over 10 times to ensure that the top 10 best scores were the ones being saved.
+  - I also played over 10 times to ensure that the top 10 best scores were the ones being kept on the leaderboard.

 #### Validator checks